-You can have a special type of massage to reduce swelling from lymphoedema.
-It’s called manual lymphatic draining or MLD.
+You can have a special type of skin massage to reduce swelling from lymphoedema.
+It’s called manual lymphatic drainage or MLD.

 How it works

-The aim of the massage is to move fluid from your swollen area into a place where the lymphatic system is working normally.
+The aim of MLD is to move fluid from your swollen area into a place where the lymphatic system is working normally.

-To do this, the specialist first massages and clears the area they want the fluid to drain into.
+To do this, the specialist first clears the area where they want the fluid to drain into with skin movements.

-It might seem strange to have them massage your chest and neck if you have lymphoedema in your arm.
-But it means that the fluid has somewhere to drain to when they massage your arm.
+It might seem strange to have skin movements on your chest and neck if you have lymphoedema in your arm.
+But it means that the fluid has somewhere to drain to when they treat your arm.

 How you have MLD

-You usually lie down to have massage.
+You usually lie down to have MLD.
 But if you have lymphoedema in your head and neck, you sit up.

-When you have the massage you feel a gentle pressure.
-It’s not a deep massage, because that would flatten the small lymph vessels so that the fluid can’t drain.
+When you have MLD, you feel a gentle pressure.
+The skin movements are very light so that the small lymph vessels are not flattened.
+Flattened lymph vessels would prevent fluid from draining.
 The movements are slow and rhythmic so that the lymph vessels open up.

 You may have MLD daily from Monday to Friday.
 Or 3 times a week, for about 3 weeks.